Vyral/base-template/_posts/2019-01-21-a-message-from-team-lallys-newest-member.md

 date: 2019-01-21 16:37:00
 tags:
   - Meet Team Lally
-excerpt: 'Our team has a new member, and we’re excited to introduce him to you today.'
+excerpt: Our team has a new member, and we’re excited to introduce him to you today.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Adrienne+Lally/Hawaii+Real+Estate+Agents-+A+Message+From+Team+Lallys+Newest+Member.mp4
 pullquote: JT is excited to start helping you with your real estate needs.